AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-milestones.md

 ---
-id: how-to-create-a-milestone
+id: how-to-create-milestones
-title: How to create a Milestone
+title: How to create Milestones
 ---

 ## Description